microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 model = transformers.BertForQuestionAnswering.from_pretrained(model_name)
 ```

-Now that you have created or imported a trained model, how do you run it to perform inference?
+Once you have created or imported a trained model, how do you run it to perform inference?
 There are a number of different methods and frameworks that you can use to perform inference in PyTorch.

 ## Inference with native PyTorch